Virnetch/tes3-mods/Enchantment Services Redone/Enchantment Services Redone - README.md

 - By default, the service is offered by NPCs and creatures who offer the spellmaking service, but don't offer repairs, transcription, or recharging services.
 - The cost of deciphering a scroll is equal to the cost of the resulting spell, if it were sold by the same NPC.
 - For an NPC to be able to decipher a specific scroll, they must have a high cast chance for the resulting spell.
 Some scrolls will be refused by every NPC in the game - if the `Require Scroll` feature for Transcription is enabled, it is possible to transcribe these scrolls to a lower enchant capacity scroll to make them easier to decipher, but this will reduce the enchantment's effects.
 - Not all scrolls may be decipherable.
-The scroll's name must include "scroll", and mustn't have effects that are unavailable for spellmaking.
+The enchantment must not have effects that are unavailable for spellmaking.
+By default, the scroll must also either have a name that includes "scroll", or be a custom player enchanted scroll.
+  - The MCM includes settings to allow deciphering scrolls with non-standard names.
+If playing a non-english version of the game, it's recommended to change them.

 - Optionally, the spell may also be learned by the NPC/creature offering the service.

 #### Item Additions: Blank Scrolls